DRE2N/BroadcastXS/README.md

 # Compatibilty
 ### Server
-_BroadcastXS_ works with Bukkit 1.7.9 and higher.
-Some features like titles and action bar messages require recent versions.
+_BroadcastXS_ works with Paper 1.18.2 and higher.

 ### Java
-7 and higher
+17 and higher

 ### Known incompatibilities
 None